Canada, Mexico urge quick NAFTA talks to end uncertainty

 "I do genuinely think all three parties want to find a solution to this because (of) the uncertainty that has been created ... people defer making decisions," said.

-Canadian and Mexican officials met in Ottawa on Wednesday but spent little time on the substance of the talks, given uncertainty over how much could be achieved by the end of 2017, said a well-placed source.
+Canadian and Mexican officials met in Ottawa on Wednesday but spent little time on substance of the talks, given uncertainty over how much could be achieved by the end of 2017, said a well-placed source.
 "There's a 99 percent chance the negotiations won't be finished by then," said the source.

 The three nations will also require all those involved, including stakeholders and lobbyists, to sign non-disclosure agreements.